yoheiMune/grunt-compass-multiple/README.md

 Documentation
 -------------

+This plugin slove the problem of compass slow compile.
-This plugin is a compiling compass files at multi threads, so you can save build time.
+This provides you to compass multi threads compiling, so you can develop faster.

+the statement below is how to use this plugin.

 ### Example